dsaidgovsg/terraform-modules/modules/core/README.md

 The vault deployment is based off this [example](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/vault-cluster-private).

+## Basic Concepts

+This Terraform module allows you to bootstrap an initial cluster of Consul servers, Vault servers, Nomad servers, and Nomad clients.

+After the initial bootstrap, you will need to perform additional configuration for production hardening.
+In particular, you will have to initialise Vault and configure Vault before you can use it for anything.

+You can use the other companion Terraform modules in this repository to perform some of the configuration.
+They are documented briefly below, and in more detail in their own directories.

 ## Requirements

 - AWS account with an access key and secret for programmatic access